-PREREQUISITES AND PLACEMENT IN THE CURRICULUM: Open to all 4th year medical students who have successfully completed their core rotations in Internal Medicine, Pediatrics, General Surgery, and Ob/Gyne.
+PREREQUISITES AND PLACEMENT IN THE CURRICULUM: Open to all 4th year medical students who have successfully completed their core rotations in Internal Medicine, Pediatrics, General Surgery, Ob/Gyne and Psychiatry.

 PURPOSE: The students will spend time working up cases and performing some definitive treatment under the direct supervision of senior residents and attending Emergency Medicine faculty members.
 They will gain experience in examining and treating multiple patients, and in x-ray as well as EKG interpretation.
 They will also be exposed to treatment of patients with complex medical problems.
 All students will be instructed in the outpatient management of minor surgical emergencies.
 Students will be exposed to Emergency Medical Systems, disaster planning, and referral problems.
 They will learn about the emergency department management of suicidal patients, victims of sexual assault, substance abuse, and abused children and adults.

 COMPETENCIES: The major objectives are to introduce students to:

 • The concepts and skills involved in the specialty of emergency medicine;